Local SEO Positioning:

 Do not make the mistake of trying to buy reviews through pages that offer these services on the Internet, because Google could penalize you.
 Ideally, a small company would get a review per month.

 If you have your own business, why would you want to jeopardise your internet presence by buying services such as backlinks, social signals or reviews if your business was legitimate!

 Include an embedded Google Map

 Google Maps embedded in your website, but make sure you do it correctly.
-Not only do you embed a map that indicates your address, you have to embed a map in which your “thumbtack ” appears, that is, that includes your Google+ company page (Local).
+Not only do you embed a map that indicates your address, but you also have to embed a map in which your “thumbtack ” appears, that is, that includes your Google+ company page (Local).

 Register your business in local directories